innovationOUtside/nb_workflow_tools/README.md

 ### Ensure Activity Answer Cells Are Collapsed

-Ensure that notebooks in a directory path have activity answers collapsed.
+Ensure that notebooks in a directory path have activity answers collapsed using the *Collapsible Headings* classic Jupyter notebook extension.
 This currently relies on heuristics to detect the answer header cell.
 Specifically, it should be highlighted as a blue activity cell using the `nb_extensin_empinken` activity tool (which adds the `style-activity` tag to a cell) and contains at least some of the following text:

 `possibles = ["# Our solution",  "# Answer", "click on the triangle symbol"]`